 These documents outline key development aspirations and initiatives that have taken root over the last decade plus, often highlighting the needs of vulnerable populations.
-However, the inclusion of displaced communities in planning visions and policies is not yet adequately addressed.
-With close to two million displaced people in Cameroon, many of whom are seeking refuge in urban areas, there is an urgent need to revise national-scale plans and urban policies so that they take migration and displacement into account.
+However, the inclusion of displaced communities in planning visions and policies is not yet adequately addressed, whereas many of whom are seeking refuge in urban areas.